 Portland International Airport offers mailing and baggage delivery services.
 Mailing services include a Mailsafe Express mailing station at each security checkpoint which allows you to ship prohibited items back to your home (or destination) if you accidently bring them to the checkpoint.
 Envelopes and first-class postage stamps can be purchased pre-security at the Your Northwest Travel Mart store in Baggage Claim area near carousel 6.

-Visual paging is available on our website and in the airport on all concourses, as well as Baggage Claim and the central terminal food court.
+Visual paging is available on all concourses, Baggage Claim and on our website using the flowing link.

 - Reserve a Wheelchair Prior to Travel